Read more on INSEAD Master, Executive as well as Open and Customised Online programmes

 Academic area: Strategy

-Fontainebleau/Singapore – Jan-Feb 2024 (P3)- Michaël Bikard, Assistant Professor of Strategy.
-INSEAD
+Fontainebleau/Singapore, January – February 2025, Michaël Bikard, Assistant Professor of Strategy

 Technology change and innovation affect every domain of business, changing the face of industry at an accelerating pace.
 Yet few accurately understand these patterns, leading to failure that undermines companies, projects, and careers.
 In this elective we explore the fundamental questions of technology and innovation in order to provide students the foundations to think and speak intelligently in a changing technology environment.
 In the class we attempt to explore the puzzles of innovation, such as why great companies fail, when customers reject new innovations, why inventors create but don’t capture value, how platforms and ecosystems change the nature of competition, and other topics related to how technology changes the world.